-Dr. Khush received a Ph.D. in Genetics at the University of California, Davis in 1960.
-He was a postdoctoral scientist at the UC Davis for seven years and worked on tomato genetics.
+Dr. Khush received Ph.D. in Genetics at the University of California, Davis, in 1960.
+He was a postdoctoral scientist at UC Davis for seven years and worked on tomato genetics.
 In 1967, he joined IRRI as a Rice Breeder.
-After his retirement from IRRI in 2002, he returned to his alma mater and accepted an appointment as an Adjunct Professor in the Plant Sciences Department.
+After he retired from IRRI in 2002, he returned to his alma mater and accepted an Adjunct Professor position in the Plant Sciences Department.
 He is now an Adjunct Professor Emeritus.

-On Thursday, May 28th, 2018 the Plant Breeding Center in collaboration with the Confucius Institute, hosted the Plant breeding for Food Sesymposium.symposium focused on the global impact of plant genetics to rice production in honor of the work of UC Davis Alumnus and Adjunct Professor, Dr. Gurdev Khush.
-Over 200 guest came from all over the world to attend the day-long symposium to discuss the advances of global production in rice, wheat, tomato, the future obstacles that face an ever-growing world population, and the technologies that will revolutionize farming and food production.
+On May 28th, 2018 the Plant Breeding Center, in collaboration with the Confucius Institute, hosted the Plant Breeding for Food Security symposium.
+The symposium focused on the global impact of plant genetics to rice production in honor of the work of UC Davis Alumnus and Adjunct Professor, Dr. Gurdev Khush.
+Over 200 guests came from all over the world to attend the day-long symposium to discuss the advances of global production in rice, wheat, and tomato, the future obstacles that face an ever-growing world population, and the technologies that will revolutionize farming and food production.